whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/13-rating-using-the-needs-met-scale.md

 <div class="note">

 Remember: For informational queries/results, it is important to check other reputable sources to determine if the result is factually accurate.
-A quick online search for [betty white] would allow you to confirm that she was still alive.
+A quick online search for <span class="query">betty white</span> would allow you to confirm that she was still alive.

 </div>
 </div>